An Algorithmic Study of Fully Dynamic Independent Sets for Map Labeling: Algorithms for Dynamic Maximal Independent Set

-Both the \textsc{Insertion} and the \textsc{Deletion} operations consist of (i) a constant number of insertions or deletions in the two fully dynamic orthogonal range searching data structures and (ii) of a constant number of orthogonal range reporting queries.
-These queries return at most 12 points in $T(\mathcal{C}(M_{i-1}))$.
-While the query range $\mathcal{P}_x$ for $T(\mathcal C_{i-1})$ in the \textsc{Deletion} operation may contain many points, an arbitrary point in $\mathcal{P}_x$ is sufficient for adding a new square to the independent set.
-Thus we do not need to enumerate all contained points, but just a single witness.
-In the orthogonal range searching data structure of Chan and Tsakalidis~\cite{ct-dorsr-17}, the amortized update time for an insertion/deletion is $O(\log^{2/3 + o(1)} n)$; this dominates the query time and together with Lemma~\ref{lem:rangei} yields:

-\begin{theorem} We can maintain a maximal independent set of a dynamic set of unit squares, deterministically, in amortized $O(\log^{2/3 + o(1)} n)$ update time. \end{theorem} \begin{proof} The correctness follows from Lemma~\ref{lem:rangei}.
+\begin{theorem} We can maintain a maximal independent set of a dynamic set of unit squares, deterministically, in $O(\log n \log\log n)$ update time and $O(n)$ space. \end{theorem} \begin{proof} The correctness follows from Lemma~\ref{lem:rangei}.
 It remains to show the running time for the fully dynamic updates.
 At each step $i$ we perform either an \textsc{Insertion} or a \textsc{Deletion} operation.
 Let us first discuss the update time for the insertion of a square.
 As described above, an insertion performs one or two insertions of the center of the square into the range trees and one range query in $T(\mathcal{C}(M_{i-1}))$, which will return at most four points.
-Using dynamic fractional cascading~\cite{mn-dfc-90}, this requires $O(\log n \log \log n)$ time; with the data structure of Chan and Tsakalidis~\cite{ct-dorsr-17}, the amortized update time for inserting a square is $O(\log^{2/3 + o(1)} n)$, the time for inserting a new point into their range searching data structure; this dominates the query time.
-The deletion of a square triggers either just a single deletion from the range tree $T(\mathcal C_{i-1})$ or, if it was contained in the MIS $M_{i-1}$, two deletions, up to four insertions, and a sequence of range queries: one query in $T(\mathcal{C}(M_{i-1}))$, which can return at most $12$ points and a constant number of queries in $T(\mathcal C_{i-1})$ with the constant-complexity slab partition of $\mathcal{P}_x$.
+Since we use the data structure of Mehlhorn and Näher~\cite{mn-dfc-90}, the update time for inserting a square is $(\log n \log\log n)$, which corresponds to the time requires for inserting a new point into their range searching data structure and one range query.
+The deletion of a square triggers either just a single deletion from the range tree $T(\mathcal C_{i-1})$ or, if it was contained in the \indset $M_{i-1}$, two deletions, up to four insertions, and a sequence of range queries: one query in $T(\mathcal{C}(M_{i-1}))$, which can return at most $12$ points and a constant number of queries in $T(\mathcal C_{i-1})$ with the constant-complexity slab partition of $\mathcal{P}_x$.
 Note that while the number of points in $\mathcal{P}_x$ can be large, for our purpose it is sufficient to return a single point in each query range if it is not empty.
-Therefore, the update time for a deletion is again $O(\log n \log \log n)$ with dynamic fractional cascading~\cite{mn-dfc-90} or amortized $O(\log^{2/3 + o(1)} n)$~\cite{ct-dorsr-17}, depending on the selected data structure. \end{proof}
+Therefore, the update time for a deletion is again $O(\log n \log \log n)$ with dynamic fractional cascading~\cite{mn-dfc-90}.